 Non-Cumulative Fixed Deposit is a kind of FD where the interest is payable on a monthly, quarterly, and half-yearly or annual basis.
 One can choose the frequency of the interest payout for a Non-cumulative FD at the time of application, which may be monthly, quarterly, half-yearly or annually.

-The tenor for a Non-cumulative FD can range between 12 to 60 months.
+The tenor for a Non-cumulative FD can range between 12 and 60 months.
 Remember, the maturity amount decreases if the interest payout frequency is higher.

-Non-cumulative FD has more regular payments as compared to a Cumulative FD.
-These FDs are suitable for people who need a regular income from the interest payouts, such as pensioners.
+With non-cumulative FD, you can look for regular interest payouts, to meet your monthly expenses.
+These FDs are suitable for people who need a regular income from interest payouts, such as pensioners.

 Also Read: Difference between Cumulative and Non-cumulative fixed deposit